lollipopman/bash-ini-builtin-blog-post/README.md

 variable we call the `ini_parse_file` function with our file, config, and handler function.
-We are using the excellent [inih](https://github.com/benhoyt/inih) library to do the heavy lifting of parsing the INI, but we need to implement the handler function:
+We are using the excellent [inih](https://github.com/benhoyt/inih) library to do the heavy lifting of parsing the INI, but we do need to implement the handler function:

 ``` C
 /* This is the inih handler called for every new section and for every name and